Guide to Sources in Education

 International Education: An Encyclopedia of Contemporary Issues and Systems.
 2 vols.
 2013.

-Focuses on educational structures worldwide and how human ingenuity and creativity impact them.
-The work seeks to answer fundamental questions about access to education, the influence of poverty on educational attainment, the gender gap, and child labor issues.
-The work is divided into two sections.
+Focuses on educational structures worldwide, access to education, the influence of poverty on educational attainment, the gender gap, and child labor issues.
 Section I examines sociopolitical and cultural issues, issues of gender, topics in formal and informal education, curricular issues, intellectual and motor skill development, technology, and educational institutions.
-The second section examines educational systems around the globe, organized by continent and country.
-Following the main text are a glossary and index.
-Bibliographic references appear throughout the work.
+Section II examines educational systems around the globe, organized by continent and country.
+Also included are a glossary, index, and bibliographical references throughout.

-121 subject classification entries are arranged alphabetically within 27 “mega-fields,” including Adult Education, Educational Assessment, Teacher Education, and Technology and Learning.
-This work can be searched for particular keywords or browsed by subject classification, author, article title, and subject index.
-Subject index provides extensive, linked cross- references.
+121 subject classification entries are arranged alphabetically within 27 “mega-fields,” including adult education, educational assessment, teacher education, and technology and learning.
+This work can be searched by keywords or browsed by subject classification, author, article title, and subject index.
+Subject index provides extensive, linked cross-references.

 418.0071 R765 2012

-This work is geared toward teachers and education researchers and provides extensive explanations/descriptions of issues and terms related to this field.
-Each entry includes references for further reading.
-Many entries include graphs and illustrations.
-Also includes a list of contributors, alphabetical and thematic lists of entries, and an index.
+Provides extensive explanations/descriptions of issues and terms related to this field and is geared toward teachers and education researchers.
+Each entry includes references for further reading, while many also include graphs and illustrations.
+This work additionally includes a list of contributors, alphabetical and thematic lists of entries, and an index.

 Q.LB3013 .S237 2015

 These volumes cover a variety of topics relating to classroom management.
-A Reader’s Guide in each volume contains lists of entries related to broader topics, such as assessment, diversity, history, instruction, and problem behaviors.
-An index for both volumes is included in volume two.
+A reader’s guide in each volume contains lists of entries related to broader topics, such as assessment, diversity, history, instruction, and problem behaviors.
+An index for both volumes is included in volume 2.

-Presents advanced research, accurate practical applications of research, historical foundations and key facts from the field of contemporary early childhood education, from birth to eight years of age.
+Presents advanced research, accurate practical applications of research, historical foundations, and key facts from the field of contemporary early childhood education, which covers birth to eight years of age.
 Includes 10 lengthy anchor essays, a reader’s guide, and a list of entries in alphabetical order with cross-references.